c-kick/DOMule/README.md

 If your mental model is "this element needs this script" rather than "this app needs this state tree," DOMule fits.

+## Why not use...

+### Stimulus.js
+**What it does:** Controllers attach to `data-controller` attributes with lifecycle callbacks, targets, and actions.

+**Key difference:** Stimulus is a full framework for organizing behavior.
+DOMule is just a loader—it imports modules and calls `init()`, then gets out of the way.
+No lifecycle, no targets, no framework opinions.
+If you need structure, use Stimulus.
+If you just need "load this when that appears," DOMule is lighter.

+### Alpine.js
+**What it does:** Declarative reactivity via data attributes (`x-data`, `x-show`, `x-model`).

+**Key difference:** Alpine handles UI state and interactivity.
+DOMule handles *module loading*.
+Alpine is always present on the page; DOMule modules only load when needed.
+You'd use Alpine for reactive components, DOMule for loading the scripts that power them (or not loading them if they're not on the page).

+### RequireJS/AMD
+**What it does:** Asynchronous module loading with dependency management via `define()` and `require()`.

+**Key difference:** RequireJS uses programmatic, script-driven loading (`require(['module'], callback)`).
+DOMule uses *DOM-driven* loading (`data-requires="module"`).
+RequireJS requires wrapping everything in AMD syntax.
+DOMule uses native ES6 modules.
+RequireJS solves "load dependencies in order."
+DOMule solves "only load what's on the page."

+### Webpack Code Splitting
+**What it does:** Build-time analysis to split bundles and lazy-load chunks via `import()`.

+**Key difference:** Webpack decides splits during build based on static analysis.
+DOMule decides at *runtime* based on viewport visibility.
+Webpack requires a *build* step and toolchain.
+DOMule runs in the browser with zero build.
+Webpack optimizes bundles.
+DOMule optimizes *page load* by not loading scripts for absent elements.

+---

+**The pattern no one else solves:** "Load this script only if this element exists *and* is visible, then pass all matching elements to one initialization function."
+That specific intersection is DOMule's territory.

 ## How does it work?

 DOMule is a compact, DOM-driven module loader that dynamically ties [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) to the elements they enhance, reducing build complexity and optimizing page load times.
 By allowing each element to specify its own script-dependencies, it minimizes the need for manual script management and ensures only the necessary code is loaded, either immediately or as elements enter the viewport.
 This approach creates a highly responsive and maintainable development environment ideal for modern web applications.